yegor256/blog/_drafts/phi.md

   caption:
 ---

-There are three things in EOLANG (and 𝜑-calculus, which we put behind it): data, atoms, and objects.
-There is a datarization function, which puts all three together in order to make EO program alive.
-Here it how it works together with Java, by example.
+There are three things in EOLANG (and the 𝜑-calculus which we based it on): data, atoms, and objects.
+There is a dataization function, which puts all three together in order to make EO program alive.
+Here is how it works together with Java, for example.

 <!--more-->